wallylee99/mongodb-eks/README.md

 # mongodb-eks
-Deploy MongoDB and Mongo Express docker image on AWS EKS
+This repository contains configuration files to deploy MongoDB server and Mongo Express admin UI docker images on AWS EKS.